 - Native American Collection – This collection consists of primarily circulating non-fiction books and audio visual materials on the history of Native Americans with special attention to the local Wampanoag Tribe.

 The Library provides access to research databases provided by the CLAMS network, through the Massachusetts Library System (MLS), and through the Massachusetts Board of Library Commissioners (MBLC).
-In addition, we will subscribe directly to databases that support our mission and comply with our selection criteria.
+In addition, we subscribe directly to databases that support our mission and comply with our selection criteria.
 Due to the large expense associated with providing electronic resources, renewal will be assessed on an annual basis.

 Material beyond the scope of the Library`s collection may be available through the CLAMS Consortium, statewide Virtual Catalog, and Interlibrary Loan.